Letter from Frances Miller Seward to William Henry Seward, September 18, 1831

 Morning she left.
 Clary called yesterday afternoon to see Lazette. she

-continued better and thought of going to Miss Hoffman’s
+continued better and thought of going to Miss Hoffman’s wedding in the

 evening.
 Last evening Serene